codingMustache/codingMustache/README.md

 ## Daily Trivia

-The teapot often seen in many 3D modeling applications is called what?
+What is the name of the process that sends one qubit of information using two bits of classical information?
- 1. Utah Teapot
+ 1. Super Dense Coding
- 2. Tennessee Teapot
+ 2. Quantum Entanglement
- 3. 3D Teapot
+ 3. Quantum Programming
- 4. Pixar Teapot
+ 4. Quantum Teleportation

 <details>
   <summary>Answer</summary>
-  Utah Teapot
+  Quantum Teleportation
 </details>